• Skip to primary navigation

 You can see that the ‘skip’ command has eliminated the top 1 commits.
 It’s not entirely clear why this command was first introduced, but it’s become quite popular and is now considered an important part of Git.

-How to view Git Commit History in chronological order (reverse)?
+How do you view Git Commit History in chronological order (reverse)?

 The order of commits when using the git log command was discussed in a previous tutorial.
 The commits are shown in reverse chronological order, with the most recent commit appearing first.
 This makes sense because we are usually more interested in the latest changes as we progress through a project repository.
 However, if you need to view the commits in chronological order, there is an option for that within Git.
 To see the commits in chronological order, type the below command: